Drifting Along

 I can only propose a theory: why he did what he did

-But a more disturbing question the rubble from the fallen roof hid
+But a more disturbing question the rubble from the fallen

-A rock on the sea shore is a rock but what about all the sand?
+A rock on the sea shore is a rock but what about all the

 Is it still a rock but for us who see it only a trifle grain?

-A Joker with a lantern is as much a joker as the one without it
+A Joker with a lantern is as much a joker as the one without

 But is the same true for a joker hanging from a ceiling fan?